stephencweiss/stephencharlesweiss.com/content/blog/2019-06-08/git-stash-specific-file.md

 # Things to note

-1. There’s no options flag for `push`
+1. There's no options flag for `push`
-2. The file does not need to be the _full_ path, just enough to distinguish what you’re looking to add (e.g., `git stash push src` was enough to distinguish that I didn’t want to stash my `package-lock.json` file)
+2. The file does not need to be the _full_ path, just enough to distinguish what you're looking to add (e.g., `git stash push src` was enough to distinguish that I didn't want to stash my `package-lock.json` file)

 # Relevant discussion